KevinGarza-Sec/Integrated-Cyber-Defense-Operations-Lab/firewall/change-requests/FW-CR-001-baseline-backup-and-snapshot.md

 - OPNsense config backups may contain sensitive material such as hashed passwords, certificates, private keys, VPN material, API keys, or service secrets depending on installed features.
 - Public screenshots may keep RFC1918 lab IPs visible.
 - Public IPs and account identifiers should be redacted.

-## Interview Explanation

-> Before changing firewall policy, I captured a known-good baseline with dashboard, DHCP, rule, and log evidence.
-I also created rollback points using VMware snapshots and a private OPNsense config backup.
-This demonstrates change-control discipline instead of making ad hoc firewall changes.